(Other times are available by appointment.)

 GETTING STARTED WITH MYMATHLAB

-Tutoring may be completed in the Academic Success Center for Math in person on campus (Durrett Hall Room 104) or virtually by Zoom.
-To join an ongoing Zoom Meeting for tutoring, go to https://zoom.us/j/541139851.
+Tutoring may be completed in the Math Academic Success Center in person on campus (Durrett Hall Room 104) or virtually by Zoom.
+To join an ongoing Zoom Meeting for tutoring, click the Tutoring Zoom link in Blackboard, or go to https://zoom.us/j/541139851.
 Use the Meeting ID: 541 139 851

 The Math Testing Lab is located in Durrett Hall, Room 103.